![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "How do I clean my new square shower grate?"

-A. Use a mild detergent such as dishwashing soap or one of our non-abrasive cleaners.
+A. Use a mild detergent such as dishwashing soap or a non-abrasive cleaner.
 Rinse and wipe the drain grate surface dry.
 Do not use abrasive cleaners.
 Do not use cleaners containing ammonia, bleach or acid as these can ruin the finish.

 Q. "What does 'PVD' mean?"